 A partner might initially respond by trying to invalidate the severity of the problem while simultaneously trying to erase the cause for concern.
 Those twin behaviors, unfortunately, can make the partner trying to get out feeling trapped.

-The response promises something that has no chance of happening and may only cause more distress later when the need to end the relationship resurfaces.
+The response promises something that has no chance of happening and may only cause more distress later when the need to end the relationship and leave a partner resurfaces.

 Another common response when you leave a partner is to strike out with anger and blame, holding the abandoning partner accountable for the relationship’s demise.
 Being dropped in status is not something anyone wants to experience, and feelings of being displaced, erased or replaced create emotional pain and self-doubt.
 Sometimes the rage and counter-invalidations cover more vulnerable feelings inside that are too vulnerable or painful to share.

 If you have found yourself in a relationship that has lost its meaning for you, It’s time to leave a partner.
 But, how can you minimize the stress on your partner and yourself?
 How to End a Relationship When Your Partner Still Loves You?